9643826476/Todos-before-a-release/Next-release-of-Nextcloud.md

-This is a rough list of topics being worked on for the next release of Nextcloud https://github.com/nextcloud/server/issues/2672
+This is a rough list of topics being worked on for the release of Nextcloud 12 https://github.com/nextcloud/server/issues/2672

 Next to each request is the name of the person who is in charge of delivering it.